003-aldienhw/003-aldienhw/README.md

 ###

-<p align="center">My name is Aldien H.W.
-I like nature as you can see.
-And I always like to photograph something.
-I'd like to explore and learning new things.
-I'm interested about Philosophy too.
-I like to know and discover what life is and what it means.</p>
+<p align="center">My name is Aldien.
+I love nature, and I'm into photography too.
+I'd like to explore and learn new things.
+I'm interested in philosophy as well.
+I want to know and discover what life is and what it means.
+As a matter of fact, I love to learn everything about this universe that still holds a lot of mysteries.</p>

 ###